linamnt/MyDem0cracy.ca-site/methodology.md

 permalink: /methodology/
 ---

-More information about our methodology in preparing this consultation tool.
+More information about our methodology in preparing this consultation tool, including:

+* comments from town halls
+* comments from MyDemocracy.ca
+* How are we moderating?
+Strict?
+Casual?
+  * Code of Conduct